Multiple Ways to Exploiting PUT Method

 cadaver http://192.168.1.103/dav/

-Now once we are inside the victim’s directory, upload the file shell.php from the Desktop to the target machine’s path, by executing the below command :
+Now once we are inside the victim’s directory, upload the file shell.php from the Desktop to the target machine’s path by executing the following command :

 put /root/Desktop/shell.php

 To verify whether the file is uploaded or not, run the URL: 192.168.1.103/dav/ on the browser.
 Awesome!!!
-As we can see, the malicious file shell.php has been uploaded on the web server.
+As we can see, someone has uploaded the malicious file shell.php on the web server.

 Now, let’s launch the Metasploit framework and start a handler using the exploit/multi/handler module.
 Assign the other values like the LHOST and LPORT values to the Kali machine’s IP and port to listen on, respectively.
 Once done, execute by running the command exploit to start listening for the incoming connections.